 If your plan is to sit at a café with your laptop all day, try it out.
 I did this, and discovered it really isn’t for me.
 I feel too guilty taking up room when not chain-drinking coffees (which my budget and bladder will not permit me to do outside the comfort of my home!), too self-conscious sitting alone, and too uncomfortable on seats not built for prolonged sitting!
 The reality was, for me, far less romantic than I imagined!!

-Later, Cantwell suggests trialling a mini project that can be completed in less than 30 days – or, if you tend to put things off – a maximum of one week.
+Later, Cantwell suggests trialling a mini project you can complete in less than 30 days – or, if you tend to put things off – a maximum of one week.
 You can download the first chapter of Marianne’s book at her website.

 Deciding to start a business is a big decision that should not be taken lightly.
 What I’d really like to see statistics on is how many businesses of owners with the kind of simplistic view of owning a business outlined above fail compared to those who understand from the outset that it’s not all freedom from working long hours, giving yourself pay rises, and having more holidays.